 The village of Umm al-Ḥīrān is a Bedouin unrecognized village situated 8 km north east of the town of Ḥūrah, with about 500 inhabitants.
 In 1952 the lands of the Abo al-Qian tribe, located in the north-western part of the Negev, were seized for use by the Israeli army, and the inhabitants were moved to the Lahav forest, where they remained until 1956.
-The village was then displaced again, the area was designated for the use of the state, and the village was moved in 1956 to its present location.
-The village is named after the Ḥīrān Valley that passes near the village, as well as the adjacent Ḥīrān mountain.
+The village was then displaced once more and the area was designated for the use of the State and the village was moved to its present location.
+It is named after the Ḥīrān Valley that passes near the village, as well as the adjacent Ḥīrān mountain.
 There are many caves which over the years have been dug in the village for use as homes and as storage.

 In 2000, following a three years struggle, the inhabitants of Umm al-Ḥīrān obtained a connection to a water point about 8 km away from the village, which they were then able to use by constructing the infrastructure at their own costs.
 In 2010 the village was disconnected from the water, following a series of decisions, in 2008 and 2009, to decrease the water quotas the village was allowed.
 The inhabitants currently carry water in tanks from Ḥūrah, about 8 km away, at the price of 65 shekels per cubic meter.
 The Supreme Court has recently rejected the inhabitants’ appeal to be connected to the central water pipe to allow them to bring water to the village.
 The village is not connected to the national electricity grid, and the residents use expensive solar panels to obtain electricity.